MS Roald Amundsen current position

 From the moment passengers step onboard the compact Roald Amundsen ship, they feel as though they’ve arrived in the polar region.
 The artwork reflects both the Antarctic and the Arctic with photos of the early expeditions, snow-capped peaks paintings and pictures of penguins.
 MS Roald Amundsen brings her guests close to nature and unforgettable experiences.
 She offers numerous lounges to relax, as well as a well-equipped gym for the more active passengers.

+The vessel has a variety of custom-built expedition equipment, such as a fleet of Blueye underwater drones, large inflatable Explorer Boats (zodiacs) and kayaks.
 Follows the complete list of Roald Amundsen ship lounges, clubs and other entertainment venues for kids, teens and adults.

 - Embarkation/disembarkation area/lobby for easy loading/unloading of passengers going on land expeditions; ship-to-shore tendering is serviced by inflatable boats, used mostly for wildlife watching)

 - Lecture halls (offer expert lectures and multimedia presentations)

 - The Lobby (with floor-ceiling windows, reception, expeditions booking and information), 7-deck high Atrium (with glass-wall elevators)

 - Internet corner (Internet Cafe with 4 Internet computers, combined with a library)